GreenIron/FAA-NLP-Project/README.md

 * FAA documents are well formatted (Q&A tables, consistent tables of content)
 * FAA documents have a high quality standard (Order 1000.36) compared to the best NLP dataset that one can find on Hugging Face.
 The notably natively include ["chain of thoughts"](https://arxiv.org/pdf/2201.11903.pdf) answers.

+Datasets are available here:
+* STCs with metadata, extracted description and limitations/conditions
+* DRS with metadata (documents requiring OCR have no text)
+* ACs, Orders with metadata and splitted paragaraphs

 # Data Collection
 ## Results on data collection
 DOT APIs are very easy to use and these are the steps that I followed to collect DRS data: